APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel              May 2018

+      key-sentinel-is-ta" queries, an A or AAAA RRset response for "root-key-sentinel-not-ta" queries and SERVFAIL for the invalidly signed name queries.

    Vleg:  A DNSSEC-Validating resolver that does not implement this
       mechanism will respond with an A or AAAA RRset response for "root-